RedisGears/RedisGears/docs/readers.md

 ```python
 class GearsBuilder('KeysOnlyReader').run(pattern='*', count=1000, noScan=False, patternGenerator=None)
 ```
-* _pattern_: pattern of keys to return, default '*'
+* _pattern_: pattern of keys to return
-* _count_: count argument to give to the scan command, default '1000'
+* _count_: count argument to give to the scan command
 * _noScan_: do not use scan only read the key as given by the _pattern_ argument
-* patternGenerator: a callbacks to generate different pattern on each shard.
+* _patternGenerator_: a callbacks to generate different pattern on each shard.
 If given, the callback will run on each shard and the return tuple (pattern, isPattern) will be used.
 If this argument is given the pattern and noScan arguments are ignored.

 ## StreamReader